GeethanadhP/xml-avro/README.md

   xsdFile: "somefile.xsd"       # Source of XSD
   avscFile: "books.avsc"        # Avsc file to save as - Optional (Uses the xsdFile to assume the output)
   stringTimestamp: true         # Represent timestamp as string instead of long.
 Defaults to false.
 Setting this value to "true" overrides XSD.logicalTypes.xsDateTime to "string".
+  attributePrefix: "_"          # Optional, will assign the specified prefix for attributes in the avsc schema

   ignoreHiveKeywords: true      # Do not suffix field name with `_value` when matching Hive keywords.
 Default value is false.
   rootElementQName: "{ns}name"  # Only generate schema for root element matching this QName
   logicalTypes: